Quansight/Quansight-website/apps/labs/posts/array-api-support-scikit-learn.md

 ## Challenges

 Adopting the Array API standard in scikit-learn was not a straightforward task and required us to overcome some challenges.
-The significant challenges fall into two broad categories:
+In this section, we cover the two most significant challenges:

-- Array API Standard is a subset of NumPy's API
+- The Array API Standard is a subset of NumPy's API.
 - Compiled code that only run on CPUs that was written in C, C++, or Cython.

 ### Array API Standard is a subset of NumPy's API